redwoodjs/redwood/docs/docs/uploads.md

 No need to do anything here, but you have to use processors to supply Prisma with data in the correct format.

 What this will ensure is:

 - when the record is deleted, the associated upload is removed from storage
 - when a record is updated, the associated upload file is also replaced

 ...and negative cases such as:

-- processed uploads are removed if creation fails
+- saved uploads are removed if creation fails
-- processed uploads are removed if update fails (while keeping the original)
+- saved uploads are removed if update fails (while keeping the original)

 **B) Result extensions**